TrickyFatCat/TrickyGameMode/README.md

 #### Delegates

-1. `OnSessionChanged` - called when the state was changed;
+1. `HandleSessionChange` - called when the state was changed;

 ### TrickyPlayerControllerBase